René Arnoux

 In 1977, Arnoux won the European Formula Two Championship.
 His best finish in the World Drivers' Championship was third in 1983 for Ferrari.
 Arnoux achieved seven wins, 12 fastest laps and 22 podiums in Formula One.
 His 18 pole positions is the third most for a non-World Champion.

-Outside Formula One, he competed in the inaugural season of Grand Prix Masters in 2005.
+Outside Formula One, Arnoux competed in the inaugural season of Grand Prix Masters in 2005.

 Early life and career

 In 1973, Arnoux enrolled in Winfield Racing School and graduated as the top student with the prestigious Volant Shell Competition Scholarship, sponsored by Shell Oil for a free Formule Renault season.
 He moved into Formula Two in 1974 with Elf, taking fourth place on his debut at Nogaro.
-In 1975, he moved to Formule Super Renault and won the title.
+In 1975, he moved to Formula Super Renault and won the title.
 For 1976, Arnoux moved back to Formula Two with an Elf-sponsored, works Martini-Renault, winning three races and narrowly losing the title to Jean-Pierre Jabouille.
 However, he won the European Championship, again driving a Martini-Renault.
 Arnoux won races at Silverstone, Hockenheim, Pau and Nogaro, which along with second places at Enna-Pergusa and Estoril saw him finish 12 points clear of American Eddie Cheever who was driving for Ron Dennis' Project Four Racing, and 14 points clear of teammate Didier Pironi.